 Dadra & Nagar Haveli is the tribal area bordering the states of Gujarat and Maharashtra.
 Warli tribe has been the original inhabitants of this region and it continues to be their area.
 You can see Warli art everywhere – on city walls, in parks, in offices – everywhere.
 Even the language spoken here is called Warli – a curious mix of Gujarati, Marathi & Konkani.
-I picked up a Warli souvenir from Silvassa but I need to go again to meet the tribals in their homes in forests here.
+I picked up a Warli souvenir.
+But I need to go again to meet the tribals in their homes in forests here.

-Silvassa to my pleasant surprise turned out to be a blissful garden city.
+To my pleasant surprise, it turned out to be a blissful garden city.
 I almost found myself saying – move over Bangalore – Silvassa is the new garden city of India.
-Not only there are many gardens in Silvassa, but they are well maintained.
+Not only there are many gardens in the city, but they are well maintained.
 It was a pleasure to take a walk in these gardens – even when the sun was shining brightly through the day.
-Here is a quick guide to gardens of Silvassa:
+Here is a quick guide to these gardens:

-It is a relatively new garden located just on the banks of Daman Ganga River.
-I walked into the garden expecting it to be small 10-15 minutes walk and I ended up spending more than an hour.
+It is a relatively new garden located on the banks of Daman Ganga River.
+I walked into the garden expecting it to be a small 10-15 minutes walk.
+I ended up spending more than an hour.
 The garden is so organized that you connect the plants with the nakshatras or the planetary positions.
 There are plants associated with Nav Grahas or nine planets that are worshiped by Hindus.
-There are Plants associated with each of the 12 signs of Zodiac and arranged in the form of an astrological chart.
+There are plants associated with each of the 12 signs of Zodiac and arranged in the form of an astrological chart.
 And of course, there is a circular arrangement with 27 spokes and the 27 plants associated with each Nakshatra.

 Lotus ponds with colorful Lotuses and Lilies add their color to the mostly green surroundings.
 One of the lotus ponds even has a small bridge.
 Covered gazebos provide the much-needed respite from the heat.

-A watchtower at the edge of the garden lets you have the top view of the gardens below and that is how I spotted this Swastika.
+A watchtower at the edge of the garden lets you have the top view of the gardens below.
+That is how I spotted this Swastika.

 The biggest surprise was a huge labyrinth-like herbal garden on a gentle slope.
 I saw people standing at various points and clicking selfies – must say it was a tempting place for selfies.
 It is quite a creative approach to building an herbal garden where people can walk around and admire each and every plant.

 Nakshatra garden is still being developed.
-For a change, I found a garden that was soaking in Indian ethos – be it with the plants here or with the formations or even with the artwork on the walls of the information center.
+For a change, I found a garden that was soaking in Indian ethos.
+Be it the plants here or the formations or even the artwork on the walls of the information center.

 A lovely garden surrounding a lake with an island in the middle.
 If you go around Vanganga lake for a walk you would be done with your daily exercise requirement.
 This lake garden falls in the town of Dadra and was earlier known as Dadra Park.

-Warli art welcomes you at the gate of vanganga garden and then the lake appears in all its serenity.
-I took a walk along the lake and thankfully there were enough sitting spaces with wooden benches.
+Warli art welcomes you at the gate of Vanganga garden.
+Then the lake appears in all its serenity.
+I took a walk along the lake.
+Thankfully there were enough sitting spaces with wooden benches.
 You can sit and admire the green surroundings or the visitors boating in the lake.
 Across the lake, on an island, you can see families on a picnic.

-A walk around in the gardens during the day mostly told me that Silvassa is a happy place – where families come to parks, young couples find their quite corner and tourists like me can walk around without feeling any anxiety.
+A walk around in the gardens during the day mostly told me that it is a happy place.
+Families come to the parks, young couples find their quiet corner.
+Tourists like me can walk around without feeling any anxiety.

 In this park, I sat under a tree on the colored wooden bench and just soaked in the surroundings.
-There was hardly any noise, people were quite even in groups or let’s say conversations were polite.
+There was hardly any noise.
+People were quiet even in groups or let’s say conversations were polite.

-I was surprised to know that Silvassa is a popular location for Bollywood film shootings.
+I was surprised to know that it is a popular location for Bollywood film shootings.
 On second thoughts they are not too far from Mumbai.

-This is the first building I saw as soon we entered Silvassa from Naroli gate.
-The color of the stone, the temple architecture, and the gardens were all around clearly announced it is a Swaminarayan temple – all their temples almost follow a template.
+This is the first building I saw as soon we entered the town from Naroli gate.
+The color of the stone, the temple architecture, and the gardens all around clearly announced it is a Swaminarayan temple.
+All their temples almost follow a template.

-They are profusely carved, the ceilings are in geometric shapes, pillars are joined together with intricate torans and the idols are mesmerizing.
+They are profusely carved.
+The ceilings are in geometric shapes.
+Pillars are joined together with intricate torans.
+The idols are mesmerizing.
 These temples are always clean and a pleasure to visit.

-I was incidentally there at the time of morning Aarti and I thoroughly enjoyed being there – admiring the temple and the devotion all around as the devotees sang bhajans.
+I was incidentally there at the time of morning Aarti.
+I thoroughly enjoyed being there at the time – admiring the temple and the devotion all around as the devotees sang bhajans.

-Silvassa museum is a small museum opposite the Portuguese church.
-It displays the lives of Warli tribals through some dioramas but mostly through the articles of their use.
+The Tribal Museum is a small museum opposite the Portuguese church.
+It displays the lives of Warli tribals through some dioramas.
+But mostly through the articles of their use.
 What I found intriguing was the giant face masks that I assume would have been either used for rituals or festivals.
-Another interesting item was the equipment for making local liquor which was strikingly similar to one used for making Feni in Goa.
+Another interesting item was the equipment for making local liquor.
+It was strikingly similar to the one used for making Feni in Goa.

 Outside there is a small souvenir shop that sells Warli paintings and small clay pots with Warli designs on them.

-Next to the museum is Silvassa art gallery where there is a display of more and bigger Warli paintings, some of them with a contemporary twist as well.
+Next to the museum is the art gallery.
+There is a display of more and bigger Warli paintings in the gallery.
+Some of them with a contemporary twist as well.

-Overall, I was happy to see the yet uncovered union territory of Dadra & Nagar Haveli and Silvassa.
-The gardens of Silvassa were a delight.
+Overall, I was happy to see the yet uncovered union territory of Dadra & Nagar Haveli.
+The gardens were a delight.